aL0NEW0LF/multilayer-perceptron-py/README.md

 # TODO

 - [ ] Implement it _KEKW_
-- [ ] Choose the number of hidden layers to have, choose the number of neurons in each hidden layer and activation function in each layer
+- [X] Choose the number of hidden layers to have, choose the number of neurons in each hidden layer and activation function in each layer
+- [ ] Figure out why the testing results are bad (Somewhere in weight or error computing probably, or initialization)
+- [ ] Fix the `RuntimeWarning: overflow encountered in exp` bug/runtime-error

 # Contributing guidelines